-(Created by Katie Wokas, Bartender, The Pioneer, San Diego, California)
+(Created by Katie Wokas, Bartender, The Pioneer, San Diego)

 “Between the deep-toasted, slightly sweet and spicy flavor profile of the [bourbon], the complexity of Cognac, and the added nuttiness from the walnut bitters, it’s a no-brainer why maple syrup blends perfectly into this mix of ingredients.
 These are all flavors you’ll find in a lot of fall cocktails, but not necessarily all together, which is what makes this drink so distinct from others.
 Its layered flavor profile also pairs nicely with hearty meals and sweater weather,” Katie Wokas says of her restaurant’s eponymous cocktail.

-- 1 oz bourbon (Wokas prefers Maker’s Mark)
+- 1 ounces bourbon (Wokas prefers Maker’s Mark)

-- .5 oz maple syrup (Wokas recommends cutting the maple syrup with water at a 2-to-1 ratio to thin it out for easier mixing)
+- .5 ounces maple syrup (Wokas recommends cutting the maple syrup with water at a 2-to-1 ratio to thin it out for easier mixing)

 - 2 dashes Angostura bitters